Modernization: Upgrading a BMS to a SIL3 PLC system

 Modernizing an existing BMS to a Schneider Modicon 580 Safety PLC to be compliant with FM Global & CSA B149.3:20 standards.

-A client needed to upgrade their Burner Management System (BMS) to meet SIL3 safety standards and selected a PLC with a SIL3 rating.
-The hardware vendor sought InnoTech’s expertise, as they lacked the capability to handle the installation at the required safety rating.
-InnoTech provided panel design, PLC programming, HMI development, and commissioning support.
+An end user needed to upgrade their Burner Management System (BMS) to meet their company’s SIL3 safety standards and therefore selected a PLC with a SIL3 rating.
+The BMS vendor did not have the experience given the safety rating, so they turned to InnoTech to provide the necessary expertise.
+InnoTech provided the panel design, PLC programming, HMI development, and commissioning support.
 Effective collaboration resolved I/O discrepancies and design issues, ensuring on-time delivery.
-The client’s BMS is now compliant, and the vendor gained a framework for future projects.
+The end user’s BMS is now compliant, and the BMS vendor gained a framework for future projects.

-A client’s Burner Management System (BMS) required an update to meet current industry standards, specifically compliance with FM Global and CSA standards (B149.3).
-They had a HAZOP conducted, revealing that some of the process loops for the BMS required either a SIL2 or SIL3 (Safety Integrity Level) rated PLC system.
-As a result, the client chose a Schneider Modicon M580 Safety PLC and subsequently contracted a vendor for the hardware and installation.
+Our customer’s client’s existing Burner Management System (BMS) required an update to meet current industry standards (compliant with both FM Global and CSA standards (B149.3).
+They completed a HAZOP, revealing that some of the process loops required either a SIL2 or SIL3 (Safety Integrity Level) rated PLC system.
+The end user chose a Schneider Modicon M580 Safety PLC for the project, so to ensure that the system would be installed during a planned turnaround in mid-September, our client had 3.5 months to complete the project.

-The client needed to bring the BMS up to code to avoid legal ramifications and implement the hardware by the scheduled commissioning date to prevent unnecessary downtime.
-The vendor needed to implement the new one before the planned turnaround.
+The BMS needed to be brought up to code to avoid any non-compliance issues, and the project needed to be implemented by the scheduled commissioning date to avoid unnecessary downtime.

 -